Joaomagh/Joaomagh/README.md

  💬 Ask me about **any language or project  [here](https://www.linkedin.com/in/joaomagh/)**

- ⚡ What I like about **Animes like Naruto and One Piece, Peaky Blinders and Vikings are the best series, Soccer and coding too and learning about financial market**
+ ⚡ What I like about **Animes like Naruto and One Piece, Peaky Blinders and Vikings are the best series and learning about financial market**

- 🦆 My Hobby **Exercising my muscles 💪 as well as exercising my neuroplasticity 🧠**
+ 🦆 My Hobby **Exercising my muscles 💪 as well as exercising my neuroplasticity 🧠♟️**

  </div>